Spin the Food

-When it comes to dieting, smoothies are an tried and true standby.
+When it comes to dieting, smoothies are a tried and true standby.
 That said, it would be a mistake to think that whipping up a smoothie automatically makes it good for you.
 Does tossing a banana into a chocolate shake make a healthy smoothie for breakfast?
-We can only dream, but sadly that ain’t so!
+One can always dream…

-That said, if you’re someone who doesn’t get in the recommended 5-9 servings of fruit and veggies per day, then smoothies are one of the simplest, easiest ways to get you caught up daily.
+That said, if you’re someone who doesn’t get in the recommended 5-9 servings of fruits and veggies per day, then smoothies are one of the simplest, easiest ways to get you caught up on the recommended daily dose.
 And with only 1 in 10 adults meeting the guidelines for veggie consumption, chances are most of us could use that liquified boost.

 But even the greenest of green smoothies can be a sugary minefield if not done properly.